Please screenshot this page and send it to info@mim-essay.com

 Topics Covered Analysing and articulating complex arguments/ideas in written English Binary Logic, Family Tree, Direction Sense, Proposition, Blood Relations, Syllogisms, Data Sufficiency, Bar & Line Graphs, Coding-Decoding, Puzzles, Series, Venn Diagram, Pie Charts, and others

 Conversely, CAT's data interpretation and verbal reasoning sections test logical reasoning, problem-solving, and comprehension abilities through various question formats.
-While the GRE emphasises written expression, the CAT focuses on numerical and verbal reasoning capabilities, highlighting the diverse evaluation methods in these standardised tests.
+In the GRE vs CAT comparison, while the GRE emphasizes written expression, the CAT focuses more on numerical and verbal reasoning capabilities, highlighting the diverse evaluation methods in these standardized tests.

 images/blogs/contentImages/Cost-of-a-Marketing-Masters-in-London.jpg

-Understanding CAT percentiles and GRE scores is crucial for those navigating the admissions process.
-CAT percentiles reflect your performance relative to others, with higher percentiles indicating better performance.
+Understanding GRE vs CAT percentiles and scores is crucial for those navigating the admissions process.
+CAT percentiles reflect your performance relative to others, with higher percentiles indicating better performance, while GRE scores are based on a more absolute scale.

 In CAT, the score is calculated using the following formula: